yplebedev/OpenRSF/README.md

 ## Tonemappers

 A large collection of tonemappers is provided.
 This is because for the few times where you will "just tonemap", getting the perfect look for a certain scenario may be desired.
 Always pair a tonemapper with HDR data!
+Some tonemappers take in a specific color space.
+Failing to transform those correctly will create noticably incorrect hues.

 1. Luma-aware Reinhard
 2. Log exposure